 – You have any project to be executed with this grounding system.
 Probably it is about the advantages of high resistance grounding.
 System grounding itself big subject in Elect engineering.
 As far as my knowledge goes, after so many discussions now generally used grounding dust are for 415 V system (LV) solid grounding, medium voltages low resistance grounding, and in high voltage systems TRXs.

 – I have not worked for the high resistance grounding till now sir, this first time. neutrals solid grounding system is used.
-In the case of high capacity generators to limit currents in case of core faults High resistance grounding is used.
+In the case of high capacity, generators limit currents in the case of core faults High resistance grounding is used.
 Depending on the system grounding protection has to be chosen.
 In some cases, equipment insulation has to be chosen.

 – in our project, they asking high resistance grounding for the 4.16kV System.

-– You have any project on hand.
+– You have any projects on hand?
 If so give details and it’s complete SLD.
 Protection especially E/f protection has to suit it.

 – It is a design stage sir hereafter only we need to identify protection based on our conclusion